Tareq Al-Suwaidan: Views and ideology

 Al-Suwaidan is a strong supporter of women's rights within Islamic sharia law and advocated for reforming traditional understanding of Islam.
 He has participated in the Doha Debates arguing in favor of women's political and social rights.
 He said forced marriages are "un-Islamic."
 During a session with Tim Sebastian at the Doha Debates, he stated that "'Women are equal to men.'
 This is the basis of Sharia, this is the basis of Islamic law.
 Now, what happened is that in the past 400 or 500 years, we have been backward, we have been occupied, and tradition has mastered our society and some people are mixing up between Sharia and Islam and the tradition, and thus in the name of Islam, they are putting woman down."
 Kuwait granted woman the rights in 2005, and he was one of those who were advocating woman rights to those who were blaming Sharia for it.
 He stated that "I am for the participation of women in building the society and for them taking all positions including the presidency of a country.
 These are my religious views and I don't hide them."

 He supported the Muslim Brotherhood against the 2013 Egyptian coup d'état.
 He is a member of the Muslim Brotherhood in Kuwait and has been described in US State Department cables as a "moderate Islamist".
-In 2012 he said "If Islamists start to become tyrants in the countries that were hit by the Arab Spring, we will revolt against them just like we did against their predecessors." and that "Freedom is a holy right and is one of the principles in Islam ...
+In 2012 he said "If Islamists start to become tyrants in the countries that were hit by the Arab Spring, we will revolt against them just like we did against their predecessors." and that "Freedom is a holy right and is one of the principles in Islam....
 Freedom is to do and say what a person wishes but in a polite manner and without hurting others."
 Al-Suwaidan has condemned the 9/11 terrorists saying "these people are very dangerous to themselves, to the Arab world, to the Islamic world itself, and to Islam itself."
 He said that slavery in Islam was eradicated by liberals only and not by the Islamists, and that "a human being is free in his movements and where he wants to belong, and convictions are what move people, and not force."

-In 2006 he said that the European Union, as well as the rest of the world, should enact "a law that forbids the insult to religious figures and religious sacred opinions."
+In 2006, Al-Suwaidan said that the European Union, as well as the rest of the world, should enact "a law that forbids the insult to religious figures and religious sacred opinions."
 Al-Suwaidan is one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders, calling for peace and understanding.